-With summer officially over, it seems the right time to toss those kid-safe and baby sunscreen leftovers deep within your beach bag.
-But not so fast—wearing sunscreen shouldn’t be a seasonal thing.
+With summer here, you’ll probably have a bunch of kid-safe and baby sunscreen for those sunny beach, pool or playground days.
+But wearing sunscreen shouldn’t be just for the bright days.
 Even when the forecast calls for clouds or rain, those damaging UV rays are there, with 80% penetrating your skin.
-That means using a baby sunscreen for littles, and kid sunscreen for older children is a must when you’re spending time outside (and with COVID-19 still lurking, we’re planning to do that a lot more).
+That means using a baby sunscreen for littles, and kid sunscreen for older children is a must when you’re spending time outside, no matter if it’s cloudy or sunny.
 For kids, it’s crucial because early childhood is a time when the skin is at its most vulnerable, says Dr. Shari Sperling, a board-certified dermatologist in Florham Park, NJ, and affiliated with Saint Barnabas Medical Center, an RWJBarnabas Health facility in Livingston.
 “Sun damage is cumulative, and for young kids, it impacts how your skin will look in the future.
 It’s also important for preventing skin cancer, since the more sun exposure you have, the more likely you’ll get skin cancer later in life,” she says.
 But with so many products out there, how’s a mom to know which one to buy?
 Scroll down for the deets on the safest ingredients and clean formulas that will work for your babe (and you, too).

 What to look for with kid-safe and baby sunscreen